MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/machines-view-overview.md

 ## Explore the device inventory

-There are several options you can choose from to customize the devices inventory view.
+There are several options you can choose from to customize the device inventory view.
 On the top navigation for each tab you can:

 - Search for a device by name
 - Search for a device by the most recently used IP address or IP address prefix